-At the very beginning, I’ve mentioned that SQL isn’t really a programming language at all.
+At the very beginning, I’ve mentioned that SQL isn’t a programming language at all.
 So what is it?

 SQL stands for Structured Query Language.
 It is primarily a database management language.
-On its own, it isn’t really a programming language per se, but its standard may extend it to being a fully legit coding language – that why most people simply refer to it as a “programming language”.
+On its own, it isn’t a programming language per se, but its standard may extend it to being a fully legit coding language – that why most people simply refer to it as a “programming language”.